December Bucket List For Families

 It will also give you the chance to introduce your children to some of the epic films you may have watched as a child.
 You can’t beat some of the oldies.

-Many people have an intention to do this and never get around to it, so why not add it to your December bucket list this year?
+Many people have the intention to do this and never get around to it, so why not add it to your December bucket list this year?

 If you start early enough, you could create some lovely handmade Christmas cards.
 Children will love the chance to get creative with you.